ishouty/blog-sample-application/README.md

 ## Running Cypress E2E Tests

-Note: running this locally you need api-service as static files are built on build time.
+Note: running this locally you need api-service to be running as static files are built on build time.

 ```
 npm run e2e